All Episodes

 That's not existential to life or foundational to human nature or anything like that.

-But if you have chosen wrong, learn to choose better, figure out why you chose wrong and why everyone in your life allowed you to choose wrong, that's the really painful part.
+But if you have chosen wrong, learn to choose better, figure out why you chose wrong and why everyone in your life allowed you to choose wrong.

-Or if you acted badly, figure out why you acted badly, work to resolve it and learn that lesson.
+Or if you acted badly, figure out why you acted badly, work to resolve it, and learn that lesson.

-Alright, would you abort a pedophile baby?
+Would you have bought a pedophile baby?

 I don't believe there's any such thing as a pedophile baby.

-Uh how can we know that we all see the same color when we say blue or green?
+How can we know that we all see the same color when we say blue or green?

 And, you know, just empirically, if you say to someone, hand me the red ball, and they hand you the red ball, then you both see red.

-I mean you don't see identically, eye sizes are slightly different and so on.
+Eye sizes are slightly different and so on.

-But uh that's empirically you know, right?
+But that's empirically you know, right?

 So not everyone, right?